digitranslab/jumpstart/docs/versioned_docs/version-2.68.0/data-sources/restapi.md

 ## OAuth 2.0 Method for Authenticating REST APIs

-ToolJet’s REST API data source supports OAuth 2.0 as the authentication type.
+JumpStart’s REST API data source supports OAuth 2.0 as the authentication type.
 Supported OAuth 2.0 grant types are Authorization Code and Client Credentials.

 - **Authorization Code Grant Type**: This grant type is used by confidential and public clients to exchange an authorization code for an access token.
 - **Client Credentials Grant Type**: This grant type is used by clients to obtain an access token outside of the context of a user.